 IoT Use Case Podcast #006 - HDI TH!NX, Dr. Verena Brenner

-Introduction | HDI Th!nx and Group
+Introduction | PROTH!NX and the Group

 Risks that have existed for a long time or new risks that arise are either tried to be minimized or transferred in the use case consideration.
 In addition to technical feasibility, there is also the added value discussion.
 Cost reduction, loss reduction and earnings potential must be balanced.
 Verena elaborates that a scalable approach is sought that goes beyond individual consulting.

 There are different approaches in the business models.
-Verena cites an example from the area of performance guarantees.
-Here, HDI Th!nx sits down with the client and underwriting in an interdisciplinary team to understand the product and define the value-added guarantees.
-Questions such as “What are the requirements for the data basis?”, “What interfaces are available?” and “How can we ensure that reproducible results are achieved?” find room for discussion here.
-To make this topic tangible, Verena brings an example from mechanical engineering.
-For the machine manufacturer, there are two possibilities in an IIoT use case.
-Either he achieves greater savings such as energy savings or he achieves a higher output such as a greater production volume or reduced scrap.
-The machine with sensor package is more expensive for its end customer here but offers advantages if this performance is guaranteed.
+Verena gives an example from the area of performance guarantees.
+Here, PROTH!NX sits down with the customer and underwriting in an interdisciplinary team to understand the product and define the value-added guarantees.
+Questions such as “What are the requirements for the database?”, “What interfaces are available?” and “How can we ensure that reproducible results are achieved?” are discussed here.
+To make this topic tangible, Verena gives an example from mechanical engineering.
+There are two options for the machine manufacturer in an IIoT use case.
+Either he achieves greater savings, such as energy savings, or he achieves a higher output, such as a larger production quantity or reduced waste.
+Although the machine with the sensor package is more expensive for the end customer, it offers advantages if this performance is guaranteed.

 Read expert article on pay per use now